Soldiers of the Queen in the Second Anglo-Boer War 1899-1902

 SEARCH QUERY

-Surname (or part of surname) to look for at least 3 characters long
+Surname (or part) to look for mandatory (minimum 3 characters)

-since 19 October 2006 The total number of surnames in the SOTQ Index is currently 324987
+The total number of surnames in the SOTQ Index is currently 449999 (includes multiple references)

-If your search fails to find anything click in the Tick for Approximate Match box and try alternative and partial spellings (and mis-spellings) of the surname.
-Because there are often errors in the source documents, being too precise can mean you fail to find people listed in the index.
+Hint: If your search fails to find anything relevant try alternative and partial spellings (and mis-spellings) of the surname.
+Because there are often errors in the source documents being too precise can mean you fail to find people listed in the index.
+Similarly, being too precise too early filtering with given names, numbers and unit names can also obscure an imperfect record that will appear with a wider search.

 The SOTQ index aims to narrow your search for Boer War veterans but do not expect too much from it - at this stage it only covers something over half of the 500,000 Boer War soldiers and nurses on the British side.
 Moreover, many entries just provide initials rather than given names.
 Hopefully that could still make your haystack a bit smaller.